-^{}For the story of this solution in detail see L D Callimahos QED-2 Hours 41 Minutes NSA Technical Journal Vol XVIII No 4 Fall 1973
+8For the story of this solution in detail, see L. D. Callimahos, "Q.E.D.--2 Hours, 41 Minutes," NSA Technical Journal, Vol. XVIII, No. 4, Fall 1973.

-9Cryptologic literature in the 1970s is woefully inadequate 10In a memorandum which I sent on June 14 1960 to the Director of Training NSA I pointed out that by comparison NSA should have published approximately 3200 books in the last 8 years but that the true figure was less than 16 or one half of one percent of
+Cryptologic literature in the 1970s is woefully inadequate.

+10 In a memorandum which I sent on June 14, 1960, to the Director of Trainir, NSA, I pointed out that by comparison, NSA should have published approximatel, 3200 books in the last 8 years, but that the true figure was less that 16, cone-half of one percent of the productivity of the early Army effort.

-Friedman studied many proposals for cryptographic systems embracing both manual and machine methods, demolishing everything that came his way Good cryptographic ideas were hard to come by as requirements were stiff and standards high.
-One machine that was studied the IT&T cipher machine with ten large cam wheels for teleprinter encipherment had a period of 8.65×10^{14} the inventor and his sponsors claimed that cryptograms produced by the machine were practically if not absolutely indecipherable without the key.
-It took almost four years to construct the machine at a cost of approximately \$100 000-but it took Friedman and his staff less than three hours to break it.
-In another case an ingenious machine fractionated a plaintext letter into two parts, subjected these fractional parts to a complex substitution and finally recombined the parts to produce a single cipher letter this was a brilliant idea that did not long withstand Friedman's scrutiny.
-In addition to his ability to destroy everyone else's ciphers, Friedman was able to invent a number of cryptographic systems for his country that would withstand sophisticated attack by enemy cryptanalysts For his inventions Congress in 1956 awarded him \$100 000 in compensation for profits he might have realized if the patents had not been held secret by the Government
+to produce a single cipher letter: this was a brilliant idea that did not long withstand Friedman's scrutiny.
+In addition to his ability to destroy everyone else's ciphers, Friedman was able to invent a number of cryptographic systems for his country that would withstand sophisticated attack by enemy cryptanalysts.
+For his inventions Congress in 1956 awarded him \$100,000 in compensation for profits he might have realized if the patents had not been held secret by the Government.

-Because of Mr Friedman's foresight and pioneering efforts in cryptanalysis cryptanalytic training data processing machine utilization and cryptanalytic organization the U.S. Army was fully prepared to meet the cryptologic challenges of World War II.
+Because of Mr. Friedman's foresight and pioneering efforts in cryptanalysis, cryptanalytic training, data-processing machine utilization, and cryptanalytic organization, the U.S. Army was fully prepared to meet the cryptologic challenges of World War II.
 Friedman took part in all these aspects during the war and continued to make notable contributions.
 After the war a most spectacular role of cryptanalysis was revealed in the hearings held by the joint congressional committee on the investigation of the Pearl Harbor attack.
-At that time it was made public that shortly before the war the U.S. in a brilliant stroke of cryptanalysis had been able to reconstruct the Japanese cipher machine which was used for the highest level diplomatic communications enabling this traffic to be read throughout the war.
-The successful solution of this machine known by its cover name as the PURPLE machine represented 18 months of intensive study by a group of U.S. Army cryptanalysts under the direction of William F. Friedman
+At that time it was made public that, shortly before the war, the U.S. in a brilliant stroke of cryptanalysis had been able to reconstruct the Japanese cipher machine which was used for the highest-level diplomatic communications, enabling this traffic to be read throughout the war.
+The successful solution of this machine, known by its cover name as the PURPLE machine, represented 18 months of intensive study by a group of U.S. Army cryptanalysts under the direction of William F. Friedman.

-Mr Friedman continued after the war as Director Communications Research under whom I was privileged to work as an Army officer With the establishment of the Armed Forces Security Agency in 1949 he became Chief of the Technical Division and I was once again working for him but this time in civilian clothes In 1952 the National Security Agency was created he was now Technical Consultant to the Director and two years later was named Special Assistant to the Director the post he held until his retirement in 1955 after over 35 years of service with United States cryptologic activities
+Mr. Friedman continued after the war as Director, Communications Research, under whom I was privileged to work as an Army officer.
+With the establishment of the Armed Forces Security Agency in 1949, he became Chief of the Technical Division and I was once again working for him, but this time in civilian clothes.
+In 1952 the National Security Agency was created; he was now Technical Consultant to the Director, and two years later was named Special Assistant to the Director, the post he held until his retirement in 1955, after over 35 years of service with United States cryptologic activities.